 Winston Churchill and Blenheim Palace

 The formal gardens at Blenheim are beautiful.
 Fountains play in the water gardens designed by Achille Duchene immediately outside the house.
-The map that you are given when you arrive at Blenheim shows indicates various routes.
+The map that you are given when you arrive at Blenheim shows indicates various routes ranging from about half an hour to two hours in duration.
 We choose the Lake and Grand Cascade path that meandered for a mile taking in a vast artificial waterfall and the Great Lake.

-If you have children with you then make sure you head for the family pleasure garden.
+f you have children with you then make sure you head for the walled garden where you will find a play area, the Marlborough Maze and a Butterfly House.
 Small legs can be saved the walk by taking a ride on the Miniature Railway, just make sure you have the 50p fare ready.
-Hours of endless fun can be had in Marlborough Maze and there is also a Butterfly House for when the weather turns wet.
+Lunch can be eaten at the family friend Pizza Place in the Walled Garden

 Surrounding the palace and formal gardens is the vast 2,100 acre park.
 Capability Brown dammed the river to create two lakes, planted trees, had bridges built to create some of the most beautiful parkland in the UK.
 Entrance to the Park is free, you can park your car in Woodstock village and wander in.
 The park is the perfect place to stretch your legs and enjoy one of Capability Brown’s finest landscapes.